Daniele Cacia: Bologna

 On 5 August 2014, Cacia signed for Serie B club Bologna on a free transfer.
 He wore no.9 shirt from departing Rolando Bianchi.
 In his first season, he scored 11 goals in 38 games helping Bologna gain promotion to Serie A via the play-offs by beating Pescara, qualifying as the highest place team after a 1–1 aggregate draw in the two legged final.

 Ascoli

 On 11 September 2015, Cacia was signed by Serie B newcomer Ascoli on a two-year contract.

 Return to Piacenza

 On 18 July 2019, he returned to Piacenza on a one-year contract.
 On 12 December 2019, the contract was terminated by mutual consent.

 International career

-Cacia was capped by Italy Under 19's in 2001, making his debut against the England national under-19 football team on 14 June in a 4–1 win.
-The last of his six Italy Under 19 caps came on 24 November 2001, in the team's 4–0 victory against the Moldova Under 19 side.
+Cacia was capped by the Italy under-19 national team in 2001, making his debut against England on 14 June in a 4–1 win.
+The last of his six Italy U19 caps came on 24 November 2001, in the team's 4–0 victory against Moldova.